jtc27/CV/README.md

 **CV Updated on 3rd January, 2022.
 Happy New Year!**

-**Who am I?** Hi I'm Jacob, an American who arrived in the UK on Sept 2021 to study programming at Makers Academy.
+**Who am I?** Hi I'm Jacob, an American who arrived in the UK in Sept 2021 to study programming at Makers Academy.

 **What did I do before coding?** I was a teacher for many years.
 From 2015-2021 I taught in South Korea.
 My subjects included ESL, Maths and Science.
 I taught multiple age groups.
 My most recent job was Professor of English at Joongbu University in Seoul, a post I held for two and a half years.